 I know there are already a lot of reviews out there for this unit (I think I read every single one…), so this assessment covers those things that I didn’t find out until I had the unit in my hands, as well as those features that are the make-or-break pros and cons of this unit.
 I also provide a final verdict.

-Note: If you buy through links on our site, we may earn an affiliate commission – at no cost to you.
-Thanks.
+Note: If you buy through links on this site, I may earn an affiliate commission – at no extra cost to you.

 This is my review of the Zoom H2n Handy Recorder.
 I hope you find this helpful in your purchasing decision!